|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 You can buy a baking mix or biscuit mix for this super easy recipe, but why not make your own?
-Bis-Qwik Baking Mix is a good thing to have on hand.
-It's cheaper than the purchased mixes and you can control what goes into it, which means no artificial or weird ingredients.
+It's incredibly convenient to have around for making quick breads, muffins, pancakes, biscuits, and, yes, pizza.
+It's cheaper than the purchased mixes and you can control what goes in it, which means no artificial ingredients or additives.
+Store the mix in your fridge until ready to use.

 - 1 tablespoon olive oil